Song Wat Road

 The name "Song Wat" translates to "drawing by the king".
-It was built by King Chulalongkorn (Rama V) in 1892 following a great fire in the Sampheng area.
-The Siamese government aimed to expand roads and public utilities to a wider area, including Yaowarat.
-The name comes from the fact that King Chulalongkorn personally drew the road's route on the map with a pencil.
+The road was built by King Chulalongkorn (Rama V) in 1892, following a great fire in the Sampheng area.
+The Siamese government aimed to expand roads and public utilities to a wider area.
+It is said that Chulalongkorn personally drew the road's route on the map with a pencil.

 Construction was carried out in two phases: the first, from Chak Phet Road to Trok Rong Krata (now Yaowaphanit Road), was completed in 1892; the second, from Trok Rong Krata to Charoen Krung Road, was completed in 1907, resulting in the road's present form.

-Song Wat Road then developed to function as main access to water transport in the area along the road, there are a number of minor roads and alleyways bridging with the port which served all the steamships communication between Chon Buri Province, Ban Don (Surat Thani Province), and Bangkok, as well as the barges running between the seaside towns and the capital.
-Song Wat area therefore was the main transport region of seafood, vegetables, plants and herbs the row-shophouses along both sides of the road are mostly the wholesale companies and shops doing businesses related to the vessel-transported commodities.
-The road is also the origin of the businesses of many Thai Chinese millionaire families, such as Chearavanont, the founder and owner of CP Group; Chatikavanij; Sirivadhanabhakdi, the founder and owner of TCC Group; and Kanchanachoosak.
+Song Wat Road then developed to function as a main access to water transport in the area, with a number of minor roads and alleyways connecting with the port that served steamship communication between Chon Buri Province, Ban Don (Surat Thani Province), and Bangkok, as well as barges running between seaside towns and the capital.
+Song Wat area therefore was the main transport passage for seafood, vegetables, and plants.
+The road is also the origin of the businesses of many Thai Chinese millionaire families, such as Chearavanont and Sirivadhanabhakdi.

-Besides, there are places of worship of various religions, such as Lao Pun Tao Kong Joss House, a shrine according to Chinese belief; Masjid Luang Kocha Itsahak, a mosque of the Islamic faith; and Wat Pathum Khongkha (Wat Sampheng), a Thai Buddhist temple.
+Along the road, there are various places of worship, such as Lao Pun Tao Kong Joss House, a Chinese folk shrine; Masjid Luang Kocha Itsahak, a mosque of the Islamic faith; and Wat Pathum Khongkha, a Thai Buddhist temple.